raspberrypilearning/amazing-image-identifier/en/step_10.md

 ![The GitHub repository creation form.](images/github_project_creation.png)

-For now, leave the repository set to public.
+For now, leave the repository set to 'public'.
 Don't worry about any of the three checkboxes, just click the **Create repository** button.
 --- /collapse ---

 --- collapse ---